OperationCode/operationcode_frontend/CONTRIBUTING.md

 1. Run `node -v`.
 If you do not have version 6 or greater, go to [nodejs.org](https://nodejs.org) and install the latest stable build.
 2. Run `npm -v`.
 If you do not have version 4 or greater, run `npm install -g npm`
 3. Run `yarn --version`.
 If you do not have version 0.21 or greater, run `npm install --global yarn`.
-4. Navigate your terminal into the directory where you'd like to place this repository and run `git clone https://github.com/OperationCode/operationcode_frontend.git`
+4. Fork and clone the repository.
-5. Move into `/operationcode_frontend`
+5. Move into the repository
 6. Run `yarn install`

 #### Addressing An Issue